 The state, however, banned overnight parking and camping because they did not want the driver to be late by taking extra entertainment.
 In addition, there are parking restrictions for trucks in rest areas because trucks are their primary concern.
 So leave the rest area as early as possible so you don’t have to listen to any restrictions from law enforcement.

-The debate about rest area stays been contentious for many years.
+The debate about the rest area has been contentious for many years.
 On the one hand, some argue that allowing overnight stays at rest areas can provide a safe and convenient option for travellers needing a driving break.
 On the other hand, opponents say that these stays can create safety concerns and detract from the purpose of rest areas as places for short-term stops only.

 Proponents of overnight stays at rest areas point to the advantages of having access to basic amenities such as bathrooms and vending machines and the potential cost savings compared to staying in hotels or campgrounds.
 However, opponents argue that allowing people to sleep in their vehicles at rest areas can create noise pollution, increase crime rates, and lead to overcrowding.